Numerical Methods for

 Lorenz's formula is:

-which now works in units of meters and Henries.
+which now works in units of meters and henries.
 And where,

-µ0 = 4π×10-7 (The definition of the permeability of free space.)
+µ0 = 4π × 10−7 H/m (The definition of the permeability of free space.)

-While we are defining the modulus k, we will also define the complementary modulus k' which regularly shows up in elliptic integral calculations:
+While we are defining the modulus k, we will also define the complementary modulus kʹ which regularly shows up in elliptic integral calculations:

 (The notation used here treats the elliptic integrals as standard functions, in that the argument is shown in parentheses immediately following the function name.
 It's very common, especially in older texts, simply to write K and E, without showing the argument, often leaving the reader to puzzle over what the argument should be.)

 The formula as written does not look overly complicated, except that we haven't discussed the calculation of the elliptic integrals yet, and this is where things can get a bit messy.
-In the past, this formula has been considered impractical to calculate due to E and K, and scientists have gone to great lengths to simplify the formula in order to eliminate their calculation.
+In the past, this formula has been considered impractical to calculate due to K and E, and scientists have gone to great lengths to simplify the formula in order to eliminate their calculation.
 However, it will be shown that the calculation of elliptic integrals is not terribly painful, and as a result, will allow us to avoid the approximations of the simplified formulae.

 In 1909, Nagaoka [3] rearranged Lorenz's formula like so:

 Note that in some of the early literature, uppercase N is total turns while lowercase n is the turns per unit length.
 In this discussion, all of the formulae have been converted to total turns.
-Also note that the factor of µ0/4π = 10-7 needs to be included outside the square brackets, in order to work in meters and Henries.
+Also note that the factor of µ0/4π = 10−7 needs to be included outside the square brackets, in order to work in meters and henries.

 Formula (2) can be written as: